 Administering network systems requires the ability to understand and solve complex systems and their problems.
 Supporting a variety of PC users of various skill levels requires strong interpersonal skills and the ability to explain technical information to an often non-technical audience.
 A successful network administrator has a focus on customer service.

-Job opportunities for network and computer systems administrators are expected to expand by 8% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Job opportunities for network and computer systems administrators are expected to expand by 6% from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).
 This is around average in terms of all jobs in the U.S.; nonetheless, the computer networking job outlook is considered good.
-The rise in mobile networks and an increased demand for electronic security will fuel the demand for competent PC network administration teams.
+The rise in mobile networks and increased demand for electronic security will fuel the demand for competent PC network administration teams.

 In addition to a good network administrator job outlook, salary for these professionals is quite high.
-The BLS reported that network and computer systems administrators earned a median annual salary of $77,810 in May 2015.
-Maryland, New Jersey, the District of Columbia, Virginia and California were the states with the top-paying PC network administration positions in 2014.
+The BLS reported that network and computer systems administrators earned a median annual salary of $82,050 in May 2018.
+Maryland, the District of Columbia, New Jersey, California and New York were the states with the top-paying PC network administration positions in 2018.

 If you want to become a network administrator, you might also consider some occupations with similar duties, including those of computer support specialists and database administrators.

 Computer Support Specialist

 For those who want a career managing information databases, becoming a database administrator is a viable career option.
 These administrators analyze information and create a database, perform maintenance and testing, modify the structure when necessary and make sure all information is secure and accessible to the organization.
 A bachelor's degree in a related information technology or computer field is required for entry into this profession, and coursework in database languages is necessary.
-In May of 2015, the BLS stated that database administrators received a median salary of $81,710.
-It also expected a 11% increase in employment of administrators during the 2019-2029 decade, which is much faster than average.
+In May of 2018, the BLS stated that database administrators received a median salary of $90,070.
+It also expected an 11% increase in the employment of administrators during the 2019-2029 decade, which is much faster than average.